awatson1978/meteor-api/README.md

 ---------------------------------------
 #### Setting Up Atom As an Integrated Development Environment

-If you want a complete javascript IDE experience with, we recommend the following packages to run with Meteor API Snippets.
+If you want even more Meteor integration, try installing the following packages for an integrated, isomorphic, pure-javascript development environment.
+(This list will be updated as new packages are added to the Atom ecosystem).

 ````sh
 Atom Lint